Newsom Throws His Support Behind Gascón in LA County DA Race

 U.S. Representatives Adam Schiff and Maxine Waters pulled their longstanding support for Lacey earlier this year, with Waters saying in a statement LA County needs a DA office willing to hold officers accountable for misconduct and unlawful deadly force.

-Gascón has also been endorsed by Harris and Senators Bernie Sanders and Elizabeth Warren.
+Gascón has also been endorsed by current San Francisco Mayor London Breed, as well as Harris and Senators Bernie Sanders and Elizabeth Warren.
 All three are former presidential candidates and Harris is now the Democratic nominee for vice president.

 Lacey struck a conciliatory tone in a statement after Newsom’s announcement.